Can AR Embedded Visualizations Foster Appropriate Reliance on AI in Spatial Decision-Making? A Comparative Study of AR X-Ray vs. 2D Minimap: Results

-\item \textbf{Enhanced Realism and Embodiment of AI suggestions.} Interestingly, several participants indicated that the realistic, embodied way AI suggestions appeared in the AR See-Through increased their sense of trust and acceptance (e.g., P20, P21). \end{itemize}
+\item \textbf{Enhanced Immersive Realism and Embodiment of AI suggestions.} Interestingly, several participants \carton{such as P4 and P13,} indicated that the realistic, immersive, embodied presentation of AI suggestions within the AR X-ray heightened their sense of trust and acceptance, which sometimes led to over-reliance on wrong AI suggestions. \end{itemize}

-\para{Summary.} compared to the \map, the \AR visualization led to greater participant trust in and reliance on AI suggestions.
-Participants attributed this shift to greater perceptual complexity, unfamiliarity with the AR visualizations, and the more realistic presentation of AI.
+\para{Summary.} Compared to the \map, the \AR visualization led to greater participant trust in and reliance on AI suggestions.
+Participants attributed this shift to greater perceptual complexity, unfamiliarity with the AR \carton{X-ray} visualization, and the more realistic presentation of AI.